compomics/moff-gui/README.md

   - 'mass' : mass of the peptide
   - 'charge' : charge of the ionized peptide

-For the cps file, the user must also load the corrispetive respective mgf file and database search (fasta file )  used in Peptide Shaker in order to let the gui automatically  generates the right input file for moFF.
+For the cps file, the user must also load the corrispetive respective mgf file and database search (fasta file) used in PeptideShaker in order to let the gui automatically generates the right input file for moFF.
+A tutorial about the use of PeptideShaker can be found at <http://compomics.com/bioinformatics-for-proteomics/>

 In case the tab-delimited file insered by the user contains also other fields (i.e modifications,petides length), those will remain in the result output.